A computational framework for human values: A Formal Model for Value Representation

-\begin{definition}[Value taxonomy] A value taxonomy $\mathcal{V}=(N,E,I)$ is defined as a directed acyclic graph, where: \begin{enumerate} \item The set of nodes $N=N_{l}\cup N_{\phi}$ represents value concepts, and it is composed of two types of nodes: i) those that are specified through labels, with $N_{l} \subset \mathrm{L}$ representing the set of label nodes and $\mathrm{L}$ is the set of all value labels representing abstract value concepts like `fairness' or `reciprocity'; and ii) those that are specified through concrete properties, with $N_{\phi} \subset \Phi$ representing the set of property nodes and $\Phi$ is the set of all value properties whose satisfaction can be automatically verified at different world states, such as having the number of times one offers help in a mutual aid community larger than the number of times one asks for help. \item The set of edges $E : N \times N $ is a set of directed edges $(n_{p},n_{c}) \in E$ that represent the relation between value concepts $n_{p}$ and $n_{c}$ (the parent and child nodes, respectively) illustrating that the value concept $n_{p}$ is a more general concept than $n_{c}$. \item The importance function $I: N \to COD$ assigns an importance value from the codomain $COD$ to value concepts in $N$. \end{enumerate} \end{definition}
+Furthermore, using taxonomies allows for easy navigation between abstract and concrete grounding semantics of values, which supports humans in understanding values and reflecting on and deliberating about them.
+It may be argued that all a machine requires are the property nodes to ensure behaviour alignment with values (as illustrated in Subsection~\ref{sec:why}).
+However, in the case of having a new community emerging, such as the community of volunteers supporting older people, we saw how a new community might have its local and distinct view of the fairness value.
+A taxonomy representation makes the deliberation process on the different semantics of fairness and the evolution of these semantics over time and context possible.
+We expect semantics to continuously evolve with the requirements of new interactions, as detailed in Subsection~\ref{sec:context}.
+In addition, we believe a taxonomy can support the deliberation process over values and their importance.
+Definition~\ref{def:valueTaxonomy} presents our proposed taxonomy-based value representation.

-Note that we specify the value taxonomy as a directed acyclic graph, as opposed to the more traditional taxonomy tree, due to the fact that certain value understandings may be used to narrow the understanding of more than one general concept: i.e. one value understanding may have more than one parent node.
+\begin{definition}[Value taxonomy] A value taxonomy $\mathcal{V}=(N,E,I)$ is defined as a directed acyclic graph, where: \begin{enumerate} \item The set of nodes $N=N_{l}\cup N_{\phi}$ represents value concepts, and it is composed of two types of nodes: i) those that are specified through labels, with $N_{l} \subset \mathrm{L}$ representing the set of label nodes and $\mathrm{L}$ is the set of all value labels representing abstract value concepts like `fairness' or `reciprocity'; and ii) those that are specified through concrete properties, with $N_{\phi} \subset \Phi$ representing the set of property nodes and $\Phi$ is the set of all value properties whose satisfaction can be automatically verified at different world states, such as having the number of times one offers help in a mutual aid community larger than the number of times one asks for help. \item The set of edges $E: N \times N $ is a set of directed edges $(n_{p},n_{c}) \in E$ that represent the relation between value concepts $n_{p}$ and $n_{c}$ (the parent and child nodes, respectively) illustrating that the value concept $n_{p}$ is a more general concept than $n_{c}$. \item The importance function $I: N \to COD_{\bot}$ either assigns an importance measure from the codomain $COD$ to value concepts in $N$, or assigns $\bot$ to value concepts when their importance measure is undefined. \end{enumerate} \end{definition}